haberdashPI/Weber.jl/README.md

 While this is working on older versions of Julia (0.6), I have not had time to commit to updating this project as I am not actively developing any psychoacoustics experiments at the moment.
-I will probably pick up work on this at some future date, but I don't yet know when that will be.
+I would not recommend using this package as is.
+It might be a useful place to start if you want to write your own package.

 # Installation